 Remember to write in the motivation letter that your sending institution is “Asociación Building Bridges”.

 All documents written in English you can attach below with subject: “EVS Groves Northern Ireland.
 YOUR NAME.
-YOUR SURNAME” to asociacionbbARROBAgmail.com
+YOUR SURNAME” and PROJECT NAME (STELLA MARIS OR HOMELESS) to asociacionbbARROBAgmail.com